 Any particular company’s numbers may be different but have a similar distinguishable pattern.
-This analysis aims to draw managers’ attention on the critical few (A-items) and not on the trivial many (C-items) and focusing its inventory control efforts on those particular items where it will have the greatest effect.
+This analysis aims to draw managers’ attention on the critical few (A-items) and not on the trivial many (C-items) and focusing its inventory control efforts on those particular items where it will have the most significant effect.

-As a purchasing manager, understanding your sales over a certain period of time will help you evaluate and segregate which product belongs in which category i.e. A, B, or C. This will also assist the purchase manager to analyze what to buy, and in what quantity.
+As a purchasing manager, understanding your sales over a certain period will help you evaluate and segregate which product belongs in which category i.e., A, B, or C. This will also assist the purchase manager in analyzing what to buy, and in what quantity.

-Category B products are less important than Category A products and more important than Category C products.
+- Category B products are less critical than Category A products and more critical than Category C products.
 So stay in the middle.
 This category, in particular, holds the potential to either get moved into category A if the sales are good, or can even slip down to category C.

-Category C items are marginally important.
-These products will help you to continually run your business, with a definite and steady income, but don’t individually contribute much value to either the seller or to the business.
+- Category C items are marginally valuable.
+These products will help you to continually run your business, with a fixed and steady income, but don’t individually contribute much value to either the seller or to the business.

 ABC analysis can also be performed for the customer or client base to understand the market and strategize your business plans.
 ABC analysis for customers can be based on four primary metrics: revenue potential, support costs, sales revenue, and contribution margin.

-Category B – These sweaters are important to the company, but not as much as the ones in category A. A smaller market or lesser comparative demand are some of the reasons.
+- Category B – These sweaters are essential to the company, but not as much as the ones in category A. A smaller market or lesser comparative demand are some of the reasons.
 For example, Christmas sweaters are mostly sold during the season and not very much before or after that.
 But yes, during the seasons, the sales do go up.
-Lisa can neither neglect such sweaters nor can she make much profit when not in season.
+Lisa can neither neglect such sweaters, nor can she make much profit when not in season.
 Hence, category B.

-Category C – This category includes the products that are neither in category A nor in category B. Lisa doesn’t wish to put in more efforts to sell off these sweaters as they are not of high value to the company.
+- Category C – This category includes the products that are neither in category A nor category B. Lisa doesn’t wish to put in more effort to sell off these sweaters as they are not of high value to the company.
 Odd sizing, color combinations, patterns can be the possible reasons for Lisa to put these sweaters in category C.

 There are 6 reasons why a business should opt for ABC analysis…

 The ABC analysis of the inventory also brings in much more value to the company when the prices for the products are set strategically.
-With ABC analysis, the company will easily be able to strategize the prices of the products and then accordingly align them into different categories.
-More the demand for a product, wider will be the chances to increase the prices by the seller.
+With ABC analysis, the company will easily be able to strategize the costs of the products and then accordingly align them into different categories.
+More the demand for a product, the wider will be the chances to increase the rates by the seller.

-There are several factors that can affect a product’s value or importance – item cost, quantity sold, and margin set.
+Several factors can affect a product’s value or importance – item cost, quantity sold, and margin set.
 There is no need for unnecessarily crowding your warehouse with the product that has a low margin and is also not sold frequently.
-In such cases, the ABC inventory analysis clearly lets the planners set service levels based on the product classification.
+In such cases, the ABC inventory analysis lets the planners set service levels based on the product classification.
 This further makes the supply chain smoother, carrying no additional safety stocks.

 How is ABC analysis done?